-At March 31, 2022, our principal sources of liquidity consisted of cash and cash equivalents and marketable securities of \$56,535,000 and working capital of \$52,635,000.
+At March 31, 2023, our principal sources of liquidity consisted of cash and cash equivalents and marketable securities of \$46,839,000 and working capital of \$45,902,000.
 Based on our cash position, we continually review opportunities to acquire additional intellectual property as well as evaluate other strategic opportunities.

-During the period December 2018 through March 2021, we made an aggregate investment of \$6,000,000 in ILiAD, a clinical stage biotechnology company with an exclusive license to sixty (60) patents (see Note J to our unaudited condensed consolidated financial statements included herein).
-Our investment in ILiAD involves significant risk.
+To date we have invested \$7,000,000 in ILiAD, a clinical stage biotechnology company with an exclusive license to sixty-five patents.
+Although in 2022 we recorded gains on our investment in ILiAD (see Note J to our unaudited condensed consolidated financial statements included herein), our investment continues to involve significant risk and the outcome is uncertain.

 We have been dependent upon our Remote Power Patent for a significant portion of our revenue.
-Our Remote Power Patent generated licensing revenue in excess of \$187,000,000 from May 2007 through March 31, 2022.
-We no longer receive licensing revenue for our Remote Power Patent for any period subsequent March 7, 2020 (the expiration date of the patent).
-Except for our pending legal proceeding against NETGEAR, Inc. involving our Remote Power Patent, our future revenue is entirely dependent on our ability to monetize our other patent assets.
+Our Remote Power Patent generated licensing revenue in excess of \$187,000,000 from May 2007 through March 31, 2023.
+We no longer receive licensing revenue for our Remote Power Patent for any period subsequent to March 7, 2020 (the expiration date of the patent).
+During the fourth quarter of 2022, we commenced separate litigation against ten defendants involving our Remote Power Patent for patent infringement for the period prior to March 7, 2020.
+During the three months ended March 31, 2023, we entered into settlement agreements with Arista Networks, Inc., Antaira Technologies LLC, Panasonic Holdings Corporation and TP-Link USA Corporation with respect to the aforementioned litigation resulting in aggregate settlement payments made to the Company of \$537,000 and a future conditional payment of \$150,000 (see Note I[4] hereof).
+All of our revenue of \$537,000 for the three months ended March 31, 2023 was from these settlements.